seanconlon29/Tap-into-Your-Tastes/README.md

-├── Models                                  <- Data files used in analysis ├── Notebooks                               <- Jupyter notebooks dedicated to data exploration and modeling ├── data                                    <- CSV data files ├── Collaborative-Based_Model.ipynb         <- Narrative documentation of Collaborative analysis in Jupyter notebook ├── Content-Based_Model.ipynb               <- Narrative documentation of Content-Based analysis in Jupyter notebook ├── Final_Notebook                          <- Notebook containing details about analysis and models ├── Location-Based_Model.ipynb              <- Narrative documentation of Location-Based analysis in Jupyter notebook ├── Presentation.pdf                        <- PDF version of project presentation ├── README.md                               <- A Overall Summary in README form of this project
+├── Models                                  <- Data files used in analysis ├── Notebooks                               <- Jupyter notebooks dedicated to data exploration and modeling ├── data                                    <- CSV data files ├── Collaborative-Based_Model.ipynb         <- Located in Notebooks folder, Narrative documentation of Collaborative analysis in Jupyter notebook
+├── Content-Based_Model.ipynb               <- Located in Notebooks folder, Narrative documentation of Content-Based analysis in Jupyter notebook
+├── Final_Notebook                          <- Located in Notebooks folder, Notebook containing details about analysis and models
+├── Location-Based_Model.ipynb              <- Narrative documentation of Location-Based analysis in Jupyter notebook ├── Presentation.pdf                        <- PDF version of project presentation
+├── README.md                               <- A Overall Summary in README form of this project